 You can let apps use your phone’s location to take actions for you or give you information.
 For example, apps can use your phone's location to display commute traffic or find nearby restaurants.

-Note: Some of these steps work only on Android 11 and up.
+Important: Some of these steps work only on Android 11 and up.
 Learn how to check your Android version.

 - Swipe down from the top of the screen.

 - Touch and hold Location .
 If you don't find Location :